telerik/maui-docs/controls/gauge/indicators.md

 * `FromThickness`(`double`)&mdash;Specifies the start thickness of the Range Bar indicator.
 * `ToThickness`(`double`)&mdash;Specifies the end thickness of the Range Bar indicator.
-* `FromCap`(of type `Telerik.Maui.Controls.Compatibility.DataVisualization.Gauges.GaugeBarIndicatorCap enumeration`)&mdash;Defines the start cap of the Range Bar indicator.
+* `FromCap`(of type `Telerik.Maui.Controls.Gauges.GaugeBarIndicatorCap enumeration`)&mdash;Defines the start cap of the Range Bar indicator.
-* `ToCap`(of type `Telerik.Maui.Controls.Compatibility.DataVisualization.Gauges.GaugeBarIndicatorCap enumeration`)&mdash;Defines the end cap of the Range Bar indicator.
+* `ToCap`(of type `Telerik.Maui.Controls.Gauges.GaugeBarIndicatorCap enumeration`)&mdash;Defines the end cap of the Range Bar indicator.

   The available options from the `GaugeBarIndicatorCap` enumeration are `Flat`, `Oval`, and `ConcaveOval`.
 The default value is *Flat*.